renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## privateKeyPath

-Path to a Private Key File.
-This private key is used to decrypt config files.
+Used as an alternative to `privateKey`, if you wish for the key to be read from disk instead.

 ## productLinks